 The first settlement had happened down here in the 1760s onwards down the back road and up this way but he middle of the village started comeing form the 1830s and 1840s onwards because they had a new road

-This bridge was not part of the original 1760 military road there was no bridges here.
-The river was still crossed by fort.
+This bridge isnt part of the original 1760 military road there was no bridges here.
+The river is still crossed by fort.
 The river was still crossed by stones

 In the 1830s road saw this bridge being constructed up it forward

-So this bridge was the first bridge in west Kerry linking Dingle to the road, to the killarney road, to the Tralee road.
+So this bridge was the first bridge in west Kerry linking Dingle to the road, to the killarney road and to the Tralee road. later.